How AI is reshaping content creation

 It’s my second panel of the day at a tech conference in the Middle East.
-Glancing at the countdown clock positioned just in front of the audience, I note we have 6 minutes and 20 seconds remaining.
+Glancing at the countdown clock positioned just in front of the audience, I note we have six minutes and 20 seconds remaining.
 Surprisingly, we’ve spent nearly 15 minutes without touching on AI, and I feel proud.

 We’re probably the only panel at the conference to deviate from the trendiest tech conference topic in the world, even if it is just for the first 15 minutes.
 It’s only a matter of time before it comes up.
-The moderator waits for me to finish my sentence, glances down at her cue card and asks, “Caspar, will AI influencers replace creators?”
+The moderator waits for me to finish my sentence, glances down at her cue card and asks: “Caspar, will AI influencers replace creators?”

 AI isn’t just a trend; it represents the next fundamental shift in humanity.
 The majority of jobs will undergo a transformation, and many will inevitably be replaced.
 When I ask ChatGPT if it’s going to replace people, its response is predictable, “AI has the potential to automate certain tasks and jobs, leading to shifts in the labour market.
 However, its impact on employment will depend on societal choices, with some roles being replaced, while others may be augmented or created.”